UKCloud/documentation/articles/vmware/vmw-faq.md

 Independent disks are stand-alone virtual disks that you create in organization VDCs.
 Administrators and users who have adequate rights can create, remove, and update independent disks, and connect them to virtual machines.

-When you create an independent disk, it is associated with an organization VDC but not with a VM.
+When you create an independent disk, it is associated with an organisation VDC but not with a VM.
 After the disk has been created in a VDC, the disk owner or an administrator can attach it to any VM deployed in that VDC.
 The disk owner can also modify disk properties, detach it from a VM, and remove it from the VDC.
-The system administrator and organization administrator of the organization that contains the VDC have the same rights to use and modify the disk as the disk owner.
+The system administrator and organisation administrator of the organisation that contains the VDC have the same rights to use and modify the disk as the disk owner.

 Only one VM can be connected to an independent disk at a time.